psktam/spysheets_demo/README.md

 # Stuff to Not Forget
+## February 25, 2023
+Went down a deep rabbit warren learning about C++'s smart pointers, copy construction, and started touching a bit on move semantics.
+My head hurts, but I think this was worth the time that I spent learning all of the mechanics that I could about the myriad tricks that have been cooked up to make C++'s memory management and SAFETY more tractable.
+Needless to say I am rather shocked at the number of ways you can shoot yourself in the foot with this stuff.

+Ultimately, I focused my efforts on learning how C++ deals with the fact that the container classes all allocate their entries on the heap, but that it can be done WITHOUT needing to manually call `new` for every new key and such.
+Because of that, I don't have to worry about freeing the `coord` tuples I create as keys for the internal dictionary that the `Table` class encapsulates.

+Along a similar vein, I began working on making sure that the `CellValue` class was fully copy-constructible.
+That led me to learning about the "Big 3" about C++ programming for classes; to override the constructor, destructor, and copy-assignment operators.

+I had originally implemented the copy-constructor and the destructor, but I hadn't implemented the copy-assignment operator because in my head, that's just something I never have to think about when working with Python.
+That was leading to strange bugs where whenever I assigned `CellValue` to another `CellValue` instance, the data would somehow get lost.
+But once the `=` operator was implemented, it worked the way that it needed to again.

+Next step: adding the socket for the engine.
+All in all, this was painful, but I'm glad I went through this exercise _now_.

 ## February 24, 2023
 Got the `EngineAction` class to work with serializing the provided commands and encoding them using protobuf, and I was able to reconstruct the serialized data